superpowers/docs.superpowers-html5.com/pages/en/8_variables.md

   health = 100;

   takeDamage(amount) {
-    // Member variables are initialized when the behavior component is created
+    // Member variables are initialized when the behavior component is created.
     // You can access the behavior itself and its member variables through `this`. this.health -= amount;
     if (this.health <= 0) {